LightDE: A Lightweight Method for Eliminating Dangling Pointers: Limitations and Future Work

 \section{Limitations and Future Work}

 We have demonstrated through experiments that LightDE is very effective at eliminating dangling pointers.
-However, LightDE still faces some limitations.
-The first limitation of LightDE comes from the imprecision of static object abstraction.
-As analyzed in our experiments, the reason of the high memory overhead in projects 471.omnetpp and 483.xalancbmk is the inaccuracy of the pointer analysis results.
+However, LightDE still has a major limitation.
+The limitation of LightDE arises from the imprecision of static object abstraction.
 This inaccuracy is due to the fact that the object abstraction method we use in the pointer analysis is too coarse.
 In our pointer analysis, we abstract the memory allocation point as a single object.
-In a static case, when a pointer at offset $f$ of a static object $o1$ points to another static object $o2$, the corresponding runtime case is that all runtime objects created at the allocation point of $o1$ are considered to have pointers at offset $f$ that point to all runtime objects created at the allocation point of $o2$.
+In a static case, when a pointer at offset $f$ of static object $o1$ points to another static object $o2$, the corresponding runtime case is that all runtime objects created at the allocation point of $o1$ are considered to have pointers at offset $f$ that point to all runtime objects created at the allocation point of $o2$.
 This leads to checking too many irrelevant pointers when eliminating heap dangling pointers.
-This excessive checking of unrelated pointers consumes a lot of time during the elimination process, causing the LightDE thread to be unable to promptly release the objects passed by the original program thread through the lock-free queue, resulting in very high memory overhead.
-In our future work, we will investigate more accurate object abstraction methods to avoid excessive checks of irrelevant heap pointers during the elimination of dangling pointers.
+This excessive checking of irrelevant pointers consumes a lot of time during the elimination process, causing the LightDE thread to be unable to timely release objects that are pending release, which are passed through the lock-free queue by the original program's thread, resulting in very high memory overhead.
+In our future work, we will investigate more accurate object abstraction methods.

-LightDE has the issue of false positives.
-In some cases, programmers deliberately use dangling pointers but not for memory access.
-For example, some programs may use dangling pointers to calculate the address of another memory location, or convert dangling pointers to integers to compare numerical values with other integers.
-For instance, suppose we have two dangling pointers, $p$ and $q$, which are converted to integers and then compared using $p > q$.
-Since LightDE sets dangling pointers to null pointers, the comparison results change, leading to false positives.
-In this case, LightDE incorrectly sets the dangling pointer to null.
-This issue is a common problem faced by all methods that defend against UAF vulnerabilities by eliminating dangling pointers.

-LightDE also has the issue of false negatives.
-Our method only eliminates dangling pointers in memory and cannot eliminate those in registers.
-When compiling a program, the compiler promotes local pointers, such as stack pointers and function parameters, to registers to improve the program's execution speed.
-During program execution, register pointers reside in registers while functions are active, and when functions are inactive, register pointers are temporarily stored on the stack.
-Therefore, when memory is released, we cannot determine the memory space of the register pointer.
-Therefore, register pointers cannot be eliminated by LightDE, potentially leading to false negatives.
-To our knowledge, this is a common limitation of all methods that defend against UAF vulnerabilities by eliminating dangling pointers, not just ours.